 Some percentage of Linux users want maximum flexibility to control every aspect of their desktop.
 I’ll call them “Control Maximalists”.
 That open-endedness and modularity comes at a cost.
 With all of that flexibility, it’s hard to hide all of it from the user.
 But they don’t care, they love it.
 Linux config is love, Linux config is life.
 But, there is another type of user.
 Users who just want to “get stuff done”.
-These are usually professional users who heard that Linux is free and easy.
-They’re fed up with Windows and MacOS’s BS (pardon my french), and they want a change.
+These are usually professional users who heard that Linux is free and easy (“so easy my grandmother uses it” as every Linux evangelist claims).
+They’re fed up with Windows or MacOS (often for perceived reasons that don’t match reality), and they want a change.
 I’ll call them “Productivity Maximalists”.

 Unfortunately, it’s difficult for Linux to appeal to both types of users.
 You can see distros bisecting along these two lines.
 Arch is for Config Maximalists.
 Ubuntu is for Productivity Maximalists.